rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 - Individual sponsors (e.g. GitHub sponsors) stopped sponsoring me
 - I cannot receive funds anymore due to legislation (e.g. visa or student status)
 - Other (open response)

+### How much time do you spend contributing to the Rust Project monthly?

+Estimate how many hours do you spend on Rust Project contributions each month.
+If this varies wildly, try to provide an average monthly duration over the past 12 months.

+This includes all kinds of contributions, such as programming, writing tests or documentation, triaging issues, investigating bugs, discussing on Zulip on GitHub, doing code reviews, etc.

+Enter the value as an integer, e.g. *50*.

+Type: free form (optional)

 ### How much of your time spent on Rust Project contributions is funded?